Passport to advanced mathematics subscore on the SAT test

-A quadratic expression is an expression that has a squared term (a variable multiplied by itself) and is usually written in a standard form ax2+bx+c where a≠0 (x is a variable and a, b and c are constants).
+A quadratic expression (in Latin quadratus means squared) is an expression that has a squared term (a variable multiplied by itself) and is usually written in a standard form ax2+bx+c where a≠0 (x is a variable and a, b and c are constants).

 Quadratic functions and equations questions may ask you to rewrite a quadratic function to one of its 3 forms or to solve a quadratic equation using a formula.
 Rewriting the quadratic function allows to display its different features: the coordinates of the vertex of the parabola and the x intercepts.

 Finding the function of the parabola from its graph topic includes questions about finding the standard form, the quadratic form and the vertex form equations using the vertex coordinates and the x and y intercepts coordinates from the graph of the function.